pomerium/pomerium/docs/reference/readme.md

 ### Tracing
 Tracing tracks the progression of a single user request as it is handled by Pomerium.

-Each unit work is called a Span in a trace.
+Each unit of work is called a Span in a trace.
 Spans include metadata about the work, including the time spent in the step (latency), status, time events, attributes, links.
 You can use tracing to debug errors and latency issues in your applications, including in downstream connections.

 #### Shared Tracing Settings

 Config Key          | Description                                                                          | Required
 :------------------ | :----------------------------------------------------------------------------------- | --------
 tracing_provider    | The name of the tracing provider. (e.g. jaeger, zipkin)                              | ✅
 tracing_sample_rate | Percentage of requests to sample in decimal notation.
-Default is `0.0001`, or `.01%` | ❌
+Default is `0.0001`, or .01%   | ❌

 #### Datadog